100 for Florida: We Need Your Church to Serve in Florida Disaster Response Effort

 ERT usually serve 3 days, plus factor in two days of travel.

-To volunteer, please complete the form below.
-Rev. Scott Parrish will be in touch with you as teams form in the coming weeks and months.
+To volunteer, please complete reach out to Rev. Scott Parrish.
 Thank you for your patience as we coordinate availability, need, and skill set.

 How has the North Georgia Conference Responded So Far?